-- There is often training run during the week, open to all members, including cadets
+- There is often training run during the week.

-- Members are free to arrange online flying on evenings where nothing official has been organised as often as they wish
+- Members often arrange online flying on evenings where nothing official has been organised.

 - We have members with an unsurpassed knowledge of Falcon and several with real world aviation experience, both military and civilian.
 You will be able to participate in our training programmes as well as get one-on-one help.

-- The 185th have a dedicated web-site with members only areas and a forum so we can keep in touch and share news, information and help.
+- The 185th have a dedicated web-site and Discord channel with members only areas so we can keep in touch and share news, information and help.